Rigdzin Düpa Sādhana

 döyön namkha nyampar pel

-And sensual delights multiply until they are as infinite as space.
+And the sensory delights multiply till they are as vast as space.

 རཾ་ཡཾ་ཁཾ༔ ཨོཾ་ཨཱཿཧཱུྃ༔